rmistry75/BlackLineAPIJam/Basic/Lab 2 API Security - Securing APIs with API Keys/README.md

 ![image alt text](./media/image_7.png)

 * Scroll back to the top and add the following lines.
-This specifies that the api key security definition is applied to all paths in the api.
+This specifies that the APIKeyQueryParam security definition is applied to all paths in the api.

 ```
 security: